SUMaC Student Working on Project

 "The most valuable aspect of this program was definitely expanding my exposure to higher-level mathematics.
 I never knew that math could be this interesting or that these topics even existed.
 It was truly a pleasure getting to learn topics in group theory and getting to apply it to real-life applications such as the Rubik's Cube.
 I'm also not used to writing proofs, so this course also helped brush-up my skills."

 “What made SUMaC special to me were the people.
 In my class, I made strong bonds with my classmates, TA, and instructor.
 We would work on problem sets every day, argue about math proofs, and share our own math experiences.
-Everyone at SUMaC was so supportive of each other and I am so thankful to have met them.”
+Everyone at SUMaC was so supportive of each other, and I am so thankful to have met them.”

-“I would highly recommend SUMaC to other high school students because it not only teaches students interesting mathematical topics outside of the realm of high school or competition math, but also because it shows them how to think above and beyond the problems that they are given; any problem can lead to another one, and through SUMaC I became better at being more inquisitive in my approach to mathematics.”
+“I would highly recommend SUMaC to other high school students because it not only teaches students interesting mathematical topics outside of the realm of high school or competition math but also because it shows them how to think above and beyond the problems that they are given; any problem can lead to another one, and through SUMaC I became better at being more inquisitive in my approach to mathematics.”

 Highlights